50 Canadians Reveal What Their “Happy Place” Looks Like

 This striking silhouette of a boat sailing off into the sunset is a poignant reminder that summer is just a few short months away.
 Thanks to the talented Sean Donnelly of Sarnia, Ontario, for renewing our hope that happier times are just around the corner.

-Take a look at more beautiful boat photography from across the country.
+Check out more beautiful boat photography from across the country.

 Hand in hand